 Visit a rug workshop to learn about rug weaving, silk extraction, and dying wool.
 Rug weaving is an ancient tradition in Turkey, and families can opt to visit a weaving cooperative, where local girls weave woolen and silk carpets, spinning and dyeing the materials themselves.

 Behind-the-scenes tour with an archaeologist at the ruins of Kibyra.
 Excavations of this Roman-era judicial seat started in 2006 and are still going on.
-It was just this year the interior of the city hall was unearthed, and the world’s largest portrait of Medusa was discovered, made out of inlaid marble pieces.
+In 2009, the interior of the city hall was unearthed, and the world’s largest portrait of Medusa was discovered, made out of inlaid marble pieces.
 Enjoy an exclusive tour of this very active excavation and a talk by the chief archaeologist!

 Walk in the travertine pools at Pamukkale.
 The ancient Romans believed in the healing powers of these natural pools, and the nearby ancient town of Hierapolis sprang up as a spa retreat.
 They are called Pamukkale, which means “cotton castle,” and your family can enjoy a barefoot walk in these ancient baths before exploring the ruins of the town.

 Visit the ruins of Hierapolis.
 Hierapolis was a city that was founded by the Seleucids as a thermal spa in the 3rd century B.C.E.
 It has long been believed that the mineral-rich thermal waters of Hierapolis have healing properties, and the area has always attracted people from all over who were seeking a cure for their ailments.
 The town or Hierapolis and the nearby springs are a UNESCO World Heritage site, featuring remarkable white travertine pools and impressive ruins.

 Final payment can be made by credit card.
 Exclusively on our Smithsonian Family Adventures, families are able to make their final payment by credit card.